RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/StopWatch.rst

 The address of the second port is shifted by 8 (0x4200_0008).
 At the end the counter output value is scaled by the *FCLK_CLK0* frequency and printed on the screen.

+Next, copy the `stopwatch.c <https://github.com/RedPitaya/RedPitaya/blob/master/fpga/prj/Examples/Stopwatch/stopwatch.c>`_  program found in *Stopwatch* folder to Red Pitaya’s  Linux.
 Compile and execute the program as shown here:

 .. code-block:: shell-session